andknownmaly/OpenVPN-GUI/README.md

 ## Prerequisites

-Before running the application, ensure the following are installed:
+Dependencies will be the installed:

 1. **Python 3**
 2. **Dependencies**: